semgrep/semgrep-docs/docs/semgrep-app/findings.md

 1. Click **Open** to see all open findings.
 2. After the findings are filtered, perform one of these steps:
     - Select all of the results by clicking on the header row checkbox.
 You can navigate to succeeding pages and add to the current selection.
-    - Select relevant findings one-by-one by clicking on their checkboxes individually.
+    - Select relevant findings one by one by clicking on their checkboxes individually.
 3. Click the **Triage** button.
 4. Click **Ignore**.
 5. Optional: Include a **comment** explaining the action.